SEAFOM-Fiber-Optic-Monitoring-Group/pySEAFOM/DATA_MODEL.md

 - `n_channels`: Number of spatial channels in the section
 - `n_samples`: Number of time samples per channel

-**Description**: List of 2D arrays, where each array represents a cable section to be analyzed independently.
+**Description**: List of 2D arrays, where each array represents a cable section to be analyzed independently by the analysis engines.

 **Example**:
 ```python